Sombian/string/README.md

 - [A, B]
 	- (getter)
-	- returns a slice in range, similar to that of Python's slicing.
+	- returns a `slice` in range, similar to that of Python's slicing.

-### slice
+### `slice`

 - size
 	- (getter)
-	- returns the number of code units, excluding NULL-TERMINATOR.
+	- returns the number of `code unit`s, excluding NULL-TERMINATOR.

 - length
 	- (getter)
-	- returns the number of code points, excluding NULL-TERMINATOR.
+	- returns the number of `code point`s, excluding NULL-TERMINATOR.

 - split
 	- (getter)
-	- returns a list of string slice, of which are product of split aka division.
+	- returns a list of string `slice`, of which are product of split aka division.

 - match
 	- (getter)
-	- returns a list of string slice, of which are product of search occurrence.
+	- returns a list of string `slice`, of which are product of search occurrence.

 - starts_width
 	- (getter)